onlyidev/bachelor/README.md

     (MalGAN)
         Adversarial attack generation
             Needs binary feature vectors
-    (PCA - Principal Component Analysis)
+    (MCA - Multiple Correspondance Analysis)
-        Reduce dimensionality by looking at the principle components Name the principles
+        Reduce dimensionality by clustering
+            Make sense of the data
     (LIME - Local Interpretable Model-agnostic Explanations)
         Can only process text/image/tabular data
         Needs to be trained on the same dataset as the model we are trying to explain